opencord/voltha-docs/testing/certification.rst

 any one of the ONF community lab, including a wiring diagram (if needed) Currently there are two locations:

 - DT Office in Berlin, Germany.
 Address: Winterfeldtstraße 21, 10781 Berlin, Germany.
 Point of contact `Bjoern Nagel @ DT <NagelB@telekom.de>`_
-- Radisys Laboratory in Hillsboro, Oregon

 Once the OLT arrives the technicians will rack it and wire it according to the diagram shared.
 For an OLT the NNI connection will be provided to the AGG switch and all the management will also be connected with management IP assigned according to the network of the pod.

 For an ONU it will be connected to one of the existing OLTs in the pod, according to space, technology and topology requirements.
 Once all the racking and wiring is complete the device will appear under the ONF network, accessible via VPN.

 Automated CI Jobs
 -----------------